Løten Municipality

 Løten is a municipality in Innlandet county, Norway.
-It is located in the traditional district of Hedemarken.
+It is located in the traditional district of Hedmarken.
 The administrative centre of the municipality is the village of Løten.
 Other villages in the municipality include Ådalsbruk, Heimdal, and Brenneriroa.

-The 369 km2 municipality is the 246th largest by area out of the 356 municipalities in Norway.
-Løten is the 133rd most populous municipality in Norway with a population of 7,715.
-The municipality's population density is 21.5 PD/km2 and its population has increased by 3.2% over the previous 10-year period.
+The 369 km2 municipality is the 246th largest by area out of the 357 municipalities in Norway.
+Løten Municipality is the 133rd most populous municipality in Norway with a population of 7,931.
+The municipality's population density is 21.5 PD/km2 and its population has increased by 5.1% over the previous 10-year period.

 General information

 The parish of Løiten was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The name was later changed to Løten.
+The spelling of the name was later changed to Løten.
 The boundaries of the municipality have never changed.

+Historically, the municipality was part of the old Hedmark county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).

 Name

-The municipality (originally the parish) is named after an old Løten farm (Lautvin).
+The municipality (originally the parish) is named after the old Løten farm (Lautvin).
 The actual farm is probably the one which is now called Prestgarden (meaning "the vicarage"), where the first Løten Church was built.
 The first element is laut which means "hollow depression".
 (There is a long depression between the Prestgarden and the old church.)
 The last element is vin which means "meadow" or "pasture".
-From about 1500 until 1838 the name was written "Leuten" or "Leuthen".
-From 1838 until 1918 the name was written "Løiten".
-It has been spelled "Løten" since 1918.
+Historically, the name of the municipality was spelled Leuten or Leuthen.
+In 1838 the spelling was changed to Løiten.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Løten.

 Coat of arms

 The coat of arms was granted on 7 September 1984.
-The arms show a gold-colored drinking horn from the Middle Ages on a red background.
-It represents the historical importance of growing wheat and also the products of the modern Løiten Brænderi (Løten distillery).
+The official blazon is "Gules, a drinking horn Or" (I rødt et gull drikkehorn).
+This means the arms have a red field (background) and the charge is a drinking horn from the Middle Ages.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+It represents the historical importance of growing wheat and also the products of the modern Løiten Brænderi (Løten distillery), which was established in 1855.
+The arms were designed by Harald Trætteberg.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Løten.
+The Church of Norway has one parish (sokn) within Løten Municipality.
 It is part of the Hamar domprosti (arch-deanery) in the Diocese of Hamar.